AtomicZeu5/Cryptonite_taskphase_Akhil/OASIS.md

 https://drive.proton.me/urls/VDMJTAVBH4#nCpqsQV4fGjN

 This link contains a file.
-In the hint, it stated that the flag was hidden within the image, so I tried to obtain its metada and found out that the author of the image was named `OASIS{m4ta_af_04515}` hence, the flag
+In the hint, it stated that the flag was hidden within the image, so I tried to obtain its metadata and found out that the author of the image was named `OASIS{m4ta_af_04515}` hence, the flag

 ## String me to sleep
 The flag is hidden inside the book, we have to find it.
 I used `ctrl+f` to search for `OASIS{` to find and found out the key was `OASIS{y0u_fou7d_m3} `